JLMuehlbauer/Project-2-Classification/README.md

 PCA was implemented on SMOTE sampled data and fed to a logistic regression model that was then evaluated.
 By comparing the metrics from this model to the base logistic regression model, it was determined that PCA had a positive impact on the model performance.

 ### Hyperparameter Tuning
-It was determined that XGBoost and Logistic regression had considerably higher
+It was determined that XGBoost and Logistic regression had considerably higher metrics on the untuned model.
+Thus, these were the models that were tuned using GridSearchCV.

 ### XGBoost
 The best performing model post tuning: